 A “baron” is defined as the lowest rank of nobility in the British peerage system.
 It is a title of honor and customarily a hereditary one.
-That being said, the sticking point of this post is the fact the term “Baron” is not used as a form of address in Britain, barons usually referred to as “Lord.”
-In direct address, they can also be referred to as My Lord, Your Lordship, or Your Ladyship, but never as My Lady (except in the case of a female judge).
+That being said, the sticking point of this post is the fact the term “Baron” is not used as a form of address in Britain, barons are usually referred to as “Lord.”
+In direct address, they can also be referred to as my lord or your lordship.
 Husband(s) of a Baroness in her own right are not conferred any elevated style in their right.
 Children of Barons and Baronesses in their own right, whether hereditary or for life, have the style The Honourable [Forename] [Surname].
 After the death of the father or mother, the child may continue to use the style The Honourable.
 I know this is surprising for many of you.
 It was for me when I realized how often I had misused this in my novels.

 When a woman is named a Baroness that means that she holds her title in her own right.
 A Baroness in her own right can be addressed either as Baroness or lady title.